Dhaval2404/ImagePicker/README.md

 Simple Library to **Pick an image from the Gallery or Capture image using Camera**.
 It also allows to **Crop and Compress the Image based on resolution and image size**.

 Almost 90% of the app that I have developed has Image upload feature.
 To simplify the image pick/capture option I have created this library.
 Its easily configurable and easy to use.

 # 💻Usage

-1. Include the library as local library project.
+1. Gradle dependency:

 	```groovy
 	allprojects {